hermesloom/ultimatecollaboration/content/index.md

 At Ultimate Collaboration, a sub-project of [Hermes' Loom](https://hermesloom.org), we start off by collecting links to projects in similar realms, i.e. everything around **holistic regenerative transformation**.
 By checking out the mentioned links, you might get a better idea of what that means.

-Another main intention of this page is to illustrate that the ideas supported by Hermes' Loom are certainly not new – at same time, so far they haven't been connected in the all-addressing way we intend.
+Another main intention of this page is to illustrate that the ideas supported by Hermes' Loom are certainly not new – after all, the mission of Hermes' Loom is to weave together and to connect what already exists, not to reinvent the wheel.
+At same time, so far the mentioned projects don't seem to be interconnected in the all-addressing way we intend.

 If you would like to add any links, please [raise an issue on GitHub](https://github.com/hermesloom/ultimatecollaboration/issues) or contact synergies@hermesloom.org.